hal/core/README.md

 ## Development Profile

 Due to the increased number of permutations (additional languages) the full compile times have increased quiet drastically.
-To work around this problem during development, we've added a development build profile that restricts the languages to english and the browser permutations to firefox:
+To work around this problem during development, we've added a development build profile that restricts the languages to english and the browser permutations to firefox.
+Follow steps to use 'dev' profile:
+1. Build
 	mvn -Pdev clean install
+2. Run in shell
+	cd 'build/app'
+	mvn -Pdev gwt:run

 ## Bind Address